Okipa/laravel-base-repository/README.md

 - Encourage development good practices (separation of concerns, code reusability, ...)
 - Improve code testability

 Before using this package, you should be familiar with the repository pattern, and especially with its Laravel implementation.
-You can know more about it by reading the several articles you'll can find about this.
+You can know more about it by reading the several articles you'll can find on the net about this.
 Here is one among others : https://medium.com/@jsdecena/refactor-the-simple-tdd-in-laravel-a92dd48f2cdd

 ## Installation
 - Install the package with composer :